Sneha421/Spam-Email-Classifier/README.md

 - This is a spam filter that flags a message as spam or ham.
 - A message is classified based on the number of spam words present.
 - A fixed number of spam words are stored in a trie and through string matching the number of spam words in a message can be decided
-- It is a naive approach to spam filtering
+- This is a naive approach to spam filtering

 ## How to Use?
 - Download the code files and text files present in this repository